danlope-rei/febs/ReadMe.md

 ### Webpack overrides

-FEBS uses `Webpack` to build and is providing a default Webpack configuration under the hood.

-There may be cases where you need to add a loader for your build that isn't provided by default.
-To do this, just create a `webpack.overrides.conf.js` with your loader in your project root.
-If you think others might need the override please file a ticket or reach out for [support] (#support).
-Where you can, attempt to avoid using this feature to reduce duplication of work.
+You may also configure additional loaders and update your `input/output` entries in a local file called `webpack.overrides.conf.js` (See below example).

+If you do need an override, consider opening a PR to get this pulled into the base config or reach out to [support](#support).
+By doing so, we can all benefit from your overrides and prevent others from needing to duplicate the same overrides.

     // Webpack.overrides.conf.js
     module.exports = {